Volunteer Testifies Before Senate Panel on Personal Toll of Chronic Diseases

 Americans eat more than 3,400 milligrams of sodium, on average each day – more than double the amount that the association recommends for ideal heart health.
 Sodium is an essential nutrient, but over-consumption can increase the risk of high blood pressure, heart disease, stroke and other health problems.

 A new analysis supported by the association’s strategic initiatives funds explores how five of the more prominent tax policy changes, proposed by Congress, could impact association donations.

-The analysis was designed to help the association shape its lobbing strategies if and when these proposals gain momentum in Congress.
+The analysis (PDF) was designed to help the association shape its lobbing strategies if and when these proposals gain momentum in Congress.
 Not surprisingly, giving declined under four of the five scenarios examined.

 The biggest reduction came under a total repeal scenario where the association could see donations drop by over 8 percent, or $17.5 million.
 An option that was part of House Ways and Means Committee Chairman Dave Camp’s tax reform plan issued this February would reduce donations by about 4.5 percent – or $9.5 million.
 The simulations suggest that President Obama’s proposal would have a relatively small impact on the association’s donations with reductions of 1.2 percent or a $2.6 million loss.